-Substances crucial to monitor to promote a renal diet:
+Below are some substances that are crucial to monitor to promote a renal diet:

 Sodium is a mineral found in most natural foods.
 Most people think of salt and sodium as interchangeable.
-Salt, however is actually a compound of sodium and chloride.
+Salt, however, is actually a compound of sodium and chloride.
 Foods we eat may contain salt or they may contain sodium in other forms.
-Processed foods however, often contain higher levels of sodium due to added salt.
+Processed foods often contain higher levels of sodium due to added salt.

 Sodium is one of the body’s three major electrolytes (potassium and chloride are the other two).
 Electrolytes control the fluids going in and out of the body’s tissues and cells.
 Sodium contributes to: